 Threat assessment is a behavioral approach to violence prevention that focuses on targeted threats before they escalate into violent behavior.
 Threat assessment teams use a problem solving approach to evaluate the risk of violence posed by someone and intervene and resolve the issues that underlie the threatening behavior.

 LCPS conducts threat assessments in accordance with the Comprehensive School Threat Assessment Guidelines, an evidence-based model developed by Dr. Dewey Cornell and colleagues at the University of Virginia.
 These guidelines were initially published as Guidelines for Responding to Student Threats of Violence and have been widely adopted by schools in Virginia and other states.
 LCPS Policy 8290 outlines the requirements for conducting a threat assessment.

 Yes.
 While LCPS has been implementing threat assessment since 2004, Virginia legislation (§ 22.1-79.4) was passed in 2013 requiring that “Each local school board shall adopt policies for the establishment of threat assessment teams, including the assessment of and intervention with individuals whose behavior may pose a threat to the safety of school staff or students consistent with the model policies developed by the Virginia Center for School and Campus Safety…Each division superintendent shall establish, for each school, a threat assessment team that shall include persons with expertise in counseling, instruction, school administration, and law enforcement.”

-The threat assessment team determines if the threat is easily and readily resolved, otherwise known as a "transient" threat.
+The threat assessment team works to determine if the threat is easily and readily resolved, otherwise known as a "transient" threat.
 Examples of transient threats are jokes, figures of speech, temporary feelings of anger at the time of the threat, or rehetorical remarks that do represent genuine or continued intent to harm someone.
-Any threat that cannot be clearly resolved as "transient" or contains key indicators that expresses a sustained intent to harm someone beyond the immediate incident is treated as a "substantive" threat.
-Substantive threats always require protective action and interventions to prevent the threat from being carried out.
+Any threat that cannot be clearly resolved as "transient" or indicates a contuining intent to harm someone beyond the immediate incident is treated as a "substantive" threat.
+Substantive threats always require protective action and intervention to prevent the threat from being carried out.
 When the school threat assessment team determines that a student has made a "very serious substantive" threat, the team additionally requires a temporary detention order evaluation with Loudoun County Emergency Services and a follow-up mental health evaluation.
 The team will consider recommendations from the mental health evaluation to reduce the risk of violence and to address the problem or conflict underlying the threat.
 For both transient and substantive threats, there is an emphasis on helping individuals and resolving the underlying issues.

 Threat Assessment Online Educational Program